 You want to convert your home equity into cash but aren’t sure what the process entails or how long it’ll take.
 In this guide, you’ll learn how the cash-out refinance process works, what documents you need to apply and how long it takes to finalize the transaction.

 A cash-out refinance involves swapping your mortgage for a new one and pulling out a portion of your equity.
-Most lenders will let you borrow up to 80 percent of the equity you’ve built up in your home.
-But instead of getting a second loan, the cash you pull out will be rolled into a new mortgage.
+Lenders will generally let you borrow up to 80 percent of the equity you’ve built in your home.
+But instead of getting a second loan, the cash you pull out is rolled into a new mortgage.

 Below is a breakdown of the cash-out refinance process: